OhTeam/My_Small_Trip/iOSTeamProject-MySmallTrip/readme/README.md

 > Profile Photo Change
 > User can change their profile with any photo which they want using camera and album in iPhone as well.
-> If the network is in error (server or network error), the profile photo cannot be changed.
+> If the network has a problem (such as server or network error), the profile photo cannot be changed.

 <br>
 <br>